JMencius/Arrow/ScienceDB/README.md

 md5sum -c COLO829_R10D0FAST_all.fastq.gz.md5;
 ```

-If md5sum pass you will receive:
+If the MD5 check passes, you will receive:
 `COLO829_R10D0FAST_all.fastq.gz: OK`

 ## Possible problem
 1. lftp

-   If your operating system do not include `lftp`, try to install `lftp` through conda <https://anaconda.org/conda-forge/lftp> or `apt` on Ubuntu
+   If your operating system does not include `lftp`, try to install `lftp` through conda <https://anaconda.org/conda-forge/lftp> or install `apt` on Ubuntu
    ```
    # install through conda
    conda env create -n lftp;